pa2nther/frontend-nanodegree-arcade-game-master---truck/README.md

 for self-checking their submission.

+Background
 This is a frogger game variation in javascript.
-There is a simple version that includes 2 enemy bugs.
+There is a simple version that includes 2 enemy bugs at http://pa2nther.github.io/frontend-nanodegree-arcade-game.
 The harder version includes 3 vehicles.
+The link to play this game is

+How to Play
 The object is to cross the road and reach the water.
 The arrow keys are used to move the player.
 After reaching the water, press the space bar to reset the player.